NTQE/convert-doc-format/README.md

 https://learn.microsoft.com/en-us/previous-versions/office/office-2010/cc179019(v=office.14)?redirectedfrom=MSDN

 This method is likely faster, but I haven't test that.
 Still, it's interesting to know that something like that exists and why it wasn't pulling up higher in the search results on Google.
-Either way, this script was interesting to write and allows saving in j.txt and other formats as well.
-I would have still needed this to convert all the documents to .txt for parsing due to some smart tags embedded in the document that python-docx wasn't able to grab.
+Either way, I would have still needed this to convert all the documents to .txt for parsing due to some smart tags embedded in the document that python-docx wasn't able to grab.

 # convertworddoc